Michigan Cosmetology Licensing Practice Exam 2025 - Free Cosmetology Practice Questions and Study Guide

 Question: 1 / 400

-What is the primary reason for conducting a patch test before hair coloring?
+What is a primary purpose of performing a patch test before a chemical service?

-Conducting a patch test before hair coloring is primarily important to check for scalp sensitivity.
-This process helps to identify any potential allergic reactions to the hair dye ingredients.
-A patch test involves applying a small amount of the hair color formulation to an inconspicuous area of the skin, usually behind the ear or on the inner elbow, and observing the area for any signs of irritation, redness, or swelling over a specific period, typically 24 to 48 hours.
+The primary purpose of performing a patch test before a chemical service is to check for allergies or sensitivities.
+This test involves applying a small amount of the chemical product to a discreet area of the skin, typically behind the ear or on the inner forearm, and observing for any adverse reactions such as redness, itching, or swelling over a specified period.

 Get further explanation with Examzify DeepDiveBeta